themouth-agency/Dysco/PROJECT_STATUS.md

 ## 🎯 Project Overview
 **Digital coupons as Hedera NFTs: claim, trade and redeem in seconds from an ultra-simple mobile app**

-## 📊 Current Status: MVP Foundation Complete ✅
+## 📊 Current Status: Wallet Management Complete ✅

 ### ✅ **COMPLETED FEATURES**